 One of the absolute best ways to fortify your online security defenses is through what’s known as 2-factor authentication.

 Two factor authentication (often shortened to “2FA”), is an added layer of security that forces you to verify your identity a second time after a correct password is entered.

 - A code that is texted to your phone number;

-- An authenticator app on your phone that gives you a code;
+- A 2FA authenticator app on your phone that gives you a code;

-- A security key like the Titan Security Key that you plug into your computer or phone to verify who you are;
+- A security key like the Yubikey that you plug into your computer or phone to verify who you are;

 This is one of the best things you can do for your online security.